The Different Types of Internal Doors

 Internal doors come in many different sizes and styles.
 Some of the most popular varieties of internal door include single doors, bifold doors, and French doors.
-These are versatile and can suit many different interior designs – giving you space, freedom, and a balance between privacy and natural light.
-If you’re looking at renovating your property or working on a new build then why not explore some of the different door types on the market today?
+These are versatile and can suit many different interior designs, giving you space, freedom, and a balance between privacy and natural light.
+If you’re looking to renovate your property or are working on a new build then why not explore some of the different door types on the market today?

 What are the different types of Internal Doors?

-Bifold doors are multi-leaf doors that open by folding onto themselves.
+Bifold doors are multi-leaf sliding doors that open by folding onto themselves.
 They come in a number of different configurations, which are advertised based on the leaf set up.
-So, a four-door set that has three doors that fold onto each other, and one that operates like a standard door, would be marketed as a 3+1 set.
+A four-door set that has three doors that fold onto each other, and one that operates like a standard internal door, would be marketed as a 3+1 set.
 One with three doors that all fold onto each other on one side, and none on the other side would be a 3+0 set.

 Internal bifold doors offer:

 - Huge space savings for the opening size that they allow.